 To change the default backup location,

-- Under Backup location, you can enter a folder name of your choice.
+- Under Backup location on your IBackup account, you can enter a folder name of your choice.

 IBackup allows you to exclude files/folders from being backed up during interactive and scheduled backup.
 You can exclude files/folders in the following ways:

 To exclude any file and folder from your backup operations

 - From the 'Backup' tab, click 'Change…'.